thanos-io/thanos/docs/components/rule.md

 Ruler has conceptual tradeoffs that might not be favorable for most use cases.
 The main tradeoff is its dependence on query reliability.
 For Prometheus it is unlikely to have alert/recording rule evaluation failure as evaluation is local.

-For Ruler the read path is distributed, since most likely ruler is querying Thanos Querier which gets data from remote Store APIs.
+For Ruler the read path is distributed, since most likely Ruler is querying Thanos Querier which gets data from remote Store APIs.

 This means that **query failure** are more likely to happen, that's why clear strategy on what will happen to alert and during query unavailability is the key.